-If you had happened to bought the home video format of ‘The Edge of Tomorrow,’ you would be familiar with the title, ‘Live.
+If you had bought the home video format of the film, you would be familiar with the title, ‘Live.
 Die.
 Repeat.’
-The makers choose to release the movie in an alternative title, which hints at the theme in a more explicit way.
+The makers chose to release the movie in an alternative title, which hints at the theme in a more explicit way.
 Released in 2014, ‘The Edge of Tomorrow,’ aka ‘Live.
 Die.
-Repeat’ is set in the near future.
-Directed by Doug Liman, from a screenplay written by Christopher McQuarrie, Jez Butterworth and John-Henry Butterworth, the movie based on a 2004 Japanese light novel, ‘All You Need is Kill by Hiroshi Sakurazaka.’
+Repeat’, is set in the near future.
+The movie, directed by Doug Liman from a screenplay written by Christopher McQuarrie, Jez Butterworth and John-Henry Butterworth, is based on a 2004 Japanese light novel, ‘All You Need is Kill by Hiroshi Sakurazaka.’

-When ‘The Edge of Tomorrow’ opens up into a dystopian Europe invaded by the mighty alien forces, Mimics in the year 2015.
-World nations form a United Defense Force (UDF) to fight back.
+The film depicts a dystopian Europe invaded by the mighty alien forces, Mimics, in the year 2015.
+The world nations then form a United Defense Force (UDF) to fight back.
 By 2020, the UDF manages to push the alien forces back and grab a crucial victory in Verdun.
-The British UDF General Brigham assigns Major Cage, played by Tom Cruise, a talking head working in the public relations without any combat experience, to cover an operation in France called ‘Project Downfall.’
+The British UDF General Brigham assigns Major Cage (played by Tom Cruise), a talking head working in the public relations without any combat experience, to cover an operation in France called ‘Project Downfall.’